Welcoming our Risograph machine to the studio has been one of the single most exciting things to happen on this adventure!

-What really did it for me was color.
-I always knew Riso was out there, but for the longest time I thought it only printed in certain colors, like fluorescent pink and cyan.
+The color possibilities are wonderful.
+For the longest time, I thought it only printed in certain colors, like fluorescent pink and cyan.
 Once I heard of the more unique ink colors available, the door was swung open.
 That is honestly what really sealed the deal for me.
 Being able to print in colors that are similar to what I usually gravitate toward, such as sunflower, coral, and bright olive, made me excited.
 And not only that, but I could see ways of bringing risography into our studio process and Worthwhile collections.

 Spontaneous freedom and experimentation!
-We've had the risograph since fall and have been ~learning its ways~.
-I just printed our first collection of cards with it this week.
-I enjoy the 'making' part of making things, so being at the helm of the printing process sometimes is really fun for me.
-I like being in the zone, actively troubleshooting, and physically involved in the making, which is usually not the case for the work we do for Worthwhile (I am not typically the person who does the screen printing).
-It just feels good and freeing to know that in addition to our well-established screen printing process, I also have the option of experimenting on a whim, or making new things when our screen printing production schedule is packed.
+I really enjoy the 'making' part of making things, so being at the helm of the printing process is really fun for me.
+I like being in the zone, actively troubleshooting, and physically involved in the making, which is usually not the case for all of the work we do for Worthwhile (I am not typically the person who does the screen printing).
+It just feels good and freeing to know that in addition to our well-established screen printing process, I also have the option of experimenting on a total whim, or making new things when our screen printing production schedule is packed.

-^ Our new colorful collection of 6 risograph cards for early 2023 focuses on springtime occasions such as Mother's day, cute lil babies being born, and spring-infused thanks and birthdays.
+^ Our colorful card collection of 6 Risograph cards for early 2023 focuses on springtime occasions such as Mother's day, cute lil babies being born, and spring-infused thanks and birthdays.

-So, wait, what is a risograph, you ask?
-A risograph is a stencil duplicator just like screen printing.
+So, wait, what is a Risograph, you ask?
+A Risograph is a stencil-based printer.
+Just like screen printing, one later is printed at a time.
+But unlike screen printing, this process happens inside of a machine.
 When I tell my friends about it and then they come look at it they are really surprised that it doesn't look like a super dazzling and artsy print-making setup - it looks like a xerox machine from the 80s!
-But guess how much cooler it is?
-So cool, because it uses a special process.
+But just like most things, it's what's on the inside that counts.

 And it's one of the most eco-friendly printing methods available.
 The best part of the aforementioned deliciously colored inks is that they are plant-based and non-toxic.
 Risograph inks are made from soy and/or rice bran, which are printed through a rice paper stencil inside the machine to create tactile prints with minimal impact on the environment.
 In addition to the environment-friendly inks, the machine uses minimal amounts of heat and electricity, making it one of the most sustainable printing methods available.